QuadPiece/flask-blog/README.md

 2. Generate the sqlite database by running `sqlite3 blog.db < schema.sql` in the directory where you cloned the repo
 3. Set up a proper webserver to handle your requests.
 I recommend nginx.
 Configure it as a reverse proxy for your desired subdomain or url, pointing to `127.0.0.1` and whatever port you defined in `exec.py`
 4. Do `python exec.py`
-5. (Optional) It's heavily recommended that you configure your webserver to handle static files for you.
-This can greatly improve performance and in some cases, security
+5. (Optional) It's recommended that you configure your webserver to handle static files for you.
+This can greatly improve performance and in some cases, security.
+If you don't know how to do it, the application will server static files for you worst-case.

 Migration
 ---------